 Caitlin moved to Jackson, Ohio from Reidsville, North Carolina in 2006.
 She graduated from Jackson High School in 2012, with intentions of pursuing a career working with animals.
 She has worked in a veterinary office since 2015 and is currently attending Penn Foster College online veterinary technician program.
 She current resides in Jackson County with her rescue dog, Rocko.
 She enjoys reading, hiking, drawing, horror movies, and going out with her friends whenever she has free time.

 Joseph Crabtree, age 28 of Wellston, was born at Holzer Medical Center in Gallipolis, Ohio on August 30th, 1987.
 He is the only child of Toni and Joey Crabtree and has resided in Wellston since age 2.
-He currently lives with his girlfriend Jane, two husky sisters named Leeloo and Alice, his tarantula Matilda and leopard gecko Lance.
+He currently lives with his fiance Jane, two husky sisters named Leeloo and Alice, his tarantula Matilda and leopard gecko Lance.
 Having been exposed to many different kinds of animals since a child, Joseph has always carried with him a genuine passion for all creatures.
 Aside from his duties at OVAC, he enjoys nature, books, music and any medium of artistic expression.
 Joseph is a self taught musician, songwriter and recording engineer who has been performing for nearly twenty years.
 He is very grateful and happy to be working with such friendly folks and to have the opportunity to help the animals in his community.

 LeDeana grew up on a farm in Racine, OH but moved to Mason, WV in 2013.
 She graduated from Wahama High School in 2017.
 She found her love for animals at a young age.
 She barrel raced horses ever since she was 4 until 16.
 She currently lives in Pomeroy on a farm called "White's High Low Farms" with her grandparents, raising many different species of animals and showing Dexter cattle.
 LeDeana enjoys showing cattle, horseback riding, bowling, hunting, traveling, and spending time with family and friends.